Sotera/Datawake/demo.md

 ---

 # Demo environment
 We have a demo environment available on EC2.
-To try out the DataWake plugin, [downlod it here](../plugin/datawakefirefoxaddon-demo.xpi).
+To try out the DataWake plugin, [download it here](http://datawake-depot.org).
 [Installation instructions can be found here](../quick-start#installing-the-firefox-plugin).

-Once signed in with the plugin, you can visit the [Forensic Viewer](http://52.0.211.45/forensic)

-You can also visit the [DataWake Manager](http://52.0.211.45:3002)
+For login credentials contact the DataWake team at [memex@soteradefense.com](mailto:memex@soteradefense.com)